Valiente (2012 TV series)

-Valiente (International title: Brave) is a Philippine drama television series, broadcast on TV5.
-It is the reboot of the original drama series of the same name that tells the story of love, hatred, vengeance and friendship.

-It returns with a cast led by JC de Vera, Oyo Boy Sotto, Niña Jose, Nadine Samonte, Jaclyn Jose and Michael de Mesa, written by Phil M. Noble from the original story of Gina Marissa Tagasa and directed by Joel Lamangan.
-Produced by Archangel Productions and TAPE Inc., the show ran from February 13 to June 29, 2012.
+Valiente (International title: Brave) is a 2012 Philippine television drama action series broadcast by TV5.
+The series is a remake of the 1992 Philippine television series of the same title.
+Directed by Joel Lamangan, it stars JC de Vera, Oyo Boy Sotto, Niña Jose, Nadine Samonte, Jaclyn Jose, Michael de Mesa and John Regala.
+It aired from February 13 to June 29, 2012, replacing Glamorosa.

 Valiente recounts the epic tale of two families whose lives are intertwined by their desire to claim what they believe is rightfully theirs.
 Gardo and Theo from the two conflicting families of Valiente and Braganza; are two men who used to be best of friends but came to be mortal enemies brought by the ambitious Donya Trining and how will she use her wealth and power in manipulating the life of Gardo Valiente, the real Braganza.

 Overview

 Adaptation

 Valiente is the original 5-year classic and epic drama written by Gina Marissa Tagasa.
 From the original concept of Antonio Tuviera, the series were top-billed by Tirso Cruz III, Michael de Mesa, Glenda Garcia and Mariz Ricketts.
-It was originally produced by TAPE Inc. and aired on two stations: ABS-CBN (1992 - 1995) and GMA Network (1995 - 1997).
+It was originally produced by TAPE Inc. and aired on two stations: ABS-CBN (1992–1995) and GMA Network (1995–1997).